 ARTICLE III.
 WARRANT

 So long as the Pension Fund is affiliated with FPPA, payment procedures will be governed by FPPA procedures and requirements.
 If the Pension Fund is no longer affiliated with FPPA, payment of any benefit hereunder shall be made by warrant drawn by the order of the Pension Board on the Pension Fund treasury, signed by the President and countersigned by the Secretary thereof.
-No warrant shall be drawn except by order of the Pension Board having been duly entered in the records of any proceedings of the Pension Board.
+No warrant shall be drawn up except by order of the Pension Board having been duly entered in the records of any proceedings of the Pension Board.

 ARTICLE IV.
 MEETINGS